 Oxygen loss throughout the reservoir is dependent upon the strength of stratification.
-Thus, while the reservoir is polymictic it takes a very strong storm event for mixing to occur at the dam.
-Thus, oxygen loss in the hypolimnion is a function of strength of stratification.
+Thus, while the reservoir is polymictic (it can mix often due to precipitation events) it takes a very strong storm event for mixing to occur at the dam.
+Alternatively, the reservoir may be considered monomictic only mixing in the fall.
+Also, the degree of oxygen loss (how low observed levels of oxygen are in the hypolimnion) is a function of strength of stratification.
 Water temperature and stormwater inflow have tremendous impact on this parameter, which may at time become problematic.